soorya-prakash-r/soorya-prakash-r/README.md

 Computer Science Engineering Undergrad at **Anna University** turning passion into production-ready software.
 What do I do?

 Building scalable full-stack applications, intelligent developer tooling, and desktop solutions.
-Previously interned as a **Platform Firmware Engineer Intern at Western Digital**, diving deep into enterprise systems and API infrastructure.
+Previously interned as a **Platform Firmware Engineer Intern at Western Digital**, diving deep into storage platforms and API infrastructure.

 ## ⚡ Projects That Keep Me Awake